Ministry Spotlight-Saint Martin de Porres High School

 Saint Martin de Porres High School, located in Cleveland, Ohio, is a member of the Cristo Rey Network of high schools.
 Delivering a career focused, college preparatory education in the Catholic tradition for students with limited economic resources, Saint Martin prepares students to become men and women of faith, purpose, and service.
 The HM Sisters co-endorse the school with the Midwest Province of the Society of Jesus (Jesuits).

-At the turn of the millennium the Cleveland Jesuit community began looking into using the recently developed Cristo Rey model of a work-study program at the secondary level.
-The model provides the opportunity for students from economically disadvantaged families to attend a college prep program in order to move on to higher education.
+The Cristo Rey model provides the opportunity for students from economically disadvantaged families to attend a college prep program in order to move on to higher education.
 In many cases these scholars are the first in their families to attend college.
 The model also provides meaningful opportunities for area professionals to interact with and mentor students.
 More than 100 Cleveland-area businesses, firms, and non-profits have partnered with Saint Martin to establish this mentorship program.

 From 2000 to 2002 Sr. Madeline Shemo, HM [deceased], served as a consultant with the Cassin Educational Initiative Foundation doing feasibility studies for such an educational endeavor by the Jesuits.
 She conducted many interviews and gathered statistics pertinent to the Cleveland educational environment.